TrueWinter/simofa/README.md

 - Linux recommended
 - 2 CPU cores (minimum, recommended: ceil(`config.concurrent_builds` \* \[average build CPU usage (default 0.5)\]) + 1)
 - 2GB memory (minimum, recommended: ceil(`config.concurrent_builds` \* \[average build memory usage (default 256MB)\]) + 1GB)
-- 20GB disk space (minimum)
+- 20GB disk space (minimum).
+You should have enough disk space for:
+  - All containers and build data
+  - All git repositories (once they are cloned, they are saved to `config.cache_directory` for future builds)
+  - Build cache files
+  - Processing files (copying, zipping, etc.)
 - Modern web browser (Chrome 92+/Firefox 95+)

-**Important: Install Simofa on it's own server.
+**Important: Install Simofa on its own server.
 It expects to be the only software managing Docker containers on the build server, and will delete all containers when it exits.**

 ### Deploy server
 - Java 16+